Charles Lee Duffy

-Charles Lee Duffy (born May 10, 1976) is an American serial killer and rapist who murdered three women in the Atlanta metropolitan area over six weeks in the summer of 1997.
-Having been turned in by his mother, Duffy later pleaded guilty and received two life sentences for his crimes.
+Charles Lee Duffy (born May 10, 1976) is an American serial killer and rapist who murdered three women in the metro Atlanta area between June and August 1997.
+Within days of the final murder, Duffy was turned in by his mother, who had recognized him after surveillance images of the killer were broadcast.
+He subsequently pleaded guilty and received two life sentences without parole.

 Early life

 Duffy was born on May 10, 1976, in Norcross, Georgia.

 Murders

 On June 24, 1997 40-year-old Priscilla Culberson was reported missing after she failed to show up for work.
 The subsequent investigation led to police locating her purse and other bloody items along the side of the road in Atlanta, but her body was not found until the following sundown when Culberson's 20-year-old daughter discovered her nude body in an empty lot near a bus terminal.
 Detectives located semen samples from the killer, as well as blood which were determined to have been the result of Culberson attempting to fight off her attacker.
 Both samples were taken as evidence.

 Just after 5:00pm on July 30, 42-year-old Gwendolyn Wyche, the daughter of a Minister O.L.
 Blackshear, was shot in the back multiple times just outside her home.
 Police later located her laying on the sidewalk, and rushed her to Dekalb Medical Center, but could not resuscitate her and she was pronounced dead not long after.
 The initial motive for the killing was thought to have been a failed robbery.
 The suspect was also reported to have been driving a blue vehicle, and the weapon used was confirmed to be a revolver.

 Two days later, on August 1, 52-year-old Pok Yeo Kim was working in the afternoon when a robbery occurred, during which the assailant shot her, and stole money from the register.
-A surveillance camera captured the individual on film, and he was described as a black man, 5ft 10inch, approximately 160 pounds and about 23 in age.
+A surveillance camera captured the individual on film, and he was described as a black man, 5 ft 10inch, approximately 160 pounds and about 23 in age.